Hormonal or inflammatory pimples

 Stress management

-Stress is a major factor in the appearance of hormonal breakouts.
+Stress is a major factor in the appearance of hormonal pimples.
 Adopting stress management techniques such as meditation and physical exercise can be beneficial.
-Discover our food supplements stress for optimal support.
+Discover our stress dietary supplements for optimal support.

 Food and nutrition